kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 By default, the tests clean up after themselves, removing all the previously created resources and the `test` namespace.

+> [!WARNING]
-> **CAUTION:** If the names of your existing resources are the same as the names used in the tests, running this command overrides or removes the existing resources.
+> If the names of your existing resources are the same as the names used in the tests, running this command overrides or removes the existing resources.

 ## Debugging

 ### Running Locally

+> [!WARNING]
-> **CAUTION:** Because of the way it accesses the Application CRs, the test Job must run **on a cluster**.
+> Because of the way it accesses the Application CRs, the test Job must run **on a cluster**.
 > Application Gateway and the mock application can both be run locally.

 To run the mock application locally, follow these steps: